-- Class rolls are marked twice daily; - All classes calculate their daily percentage and discuss how they can improve it. - Teachers have class reinforcement strategies to celebrate attendance; - Students with 100% attendance are awarded icypoles on a weekly basis: - Class attendance awards are awarded on weekly parades; - Parents whose children achieve 100% attendance "postcards" in the mail acknowledging and celebrating the attendance; - An Attendance Officer is employed to follow up all absences, using DET strategies and - The Principal is actively involved in these processes.
+- Class rolls are marked twice daily; - All classes calculate their daily percentage and discuss how they can improve it. - Teachers have class reinforcement strategies to celebrate attendance; - Students with 100% attendance are awarded icypoles on a weekly basis; - Class attendance awards are awarded on weekly parades; - Parents whose children achieve 100% attendance "postcards" in the mail acknowledging and celebrating the attendance; - An Attendance Officer is employed to follow up all absences using an SMS service as well as using DET strategies and - The Principal is actively involved in these processes.
 All processes are in accordance with SMS-PR-036.

 In addition, attendance is promoted in enrolment interviews, P & C meetings and in the class and fortnightly newsletter.
-We also enlist the support of the Police Officer attached to the Deception Bay PCYC to further support families where necessary.